-An insured cannot pursue a claim for insurance bad faith until there has been a determination the insurance company breached the terms of the insurance policy.
+An insured cannot pursue a claim for insurance bad faith until there has been a determination that the insurance company breached the terms of the insurance policy.

 In Florida, the insured must have established (1) a breach of contract by the insurance company, and (2) the value of the insured’s loss before pursuing a first-party bad faith claim.
 Since these are elements of the bad faith action, the insured must allege these facts when filing a complaint to initiate a lawsuit for insurance bad faith.
 When an insured does not obtain a prior finding on liability of the insurer and value of the loss, some Florida appellate courts rule that the action must be dismissed without prejudice while others abate (suspend) the proceedings until there is a decision on liability and damages.
 Florida courts have reasoned that permitting both a breach of contract and bad faith claim to move forward simultaneously would unfairly prejudice insurance companies.
-The bad faith evidence could color the jury’s judgement about whether the contract provides coverage and the value of the loss.
+The bad faith evidence could color the jury’s judgment about whether the contract provides coverage and the value of the loss.
 Appellate courts in our state have further reasoned that bifurcation is needed because the insured generally is not entitled to discovery of the insurer’s claims practices, the claims file, or business policies until the issue of coverage has been decided.

 Florida law imposes a monetary limit on punitive damages in insurance bad faith lawsuits.

+Punitive damages also may be awarded in both common law and statutory cases depending on the facts and circumstances.
+Generally, punitive damages may be awarded under Fla.
+Stat.
+Section 624.155 when the misconduct is so frequent as to reflect a general business practice.
+The insurer’s conduct must be willful, wanton, and malicious, or demonstrate a conscious disregard for the rights of the policyholder.
 Fla.
 Stat.
 Section 768.73, places a cap on punitive damages based on certain factors.
 Proceedings to determine punitive damages are bifurcated in Florida.
 This means that a prior determination must be made regarding liability of the insurer and the amount of damages.